Ink Hotel Amsterdam – Style written in Ink

 The Printer Suite at the Ink Hotel Amsterdam

-Entrance to The Printer Suite at the Ink Hotel Amsterdam
+Entrance to The Printer Suite at the Ink Hotel Amsterdam.
+I always love the moment you first set foot in a hotel suite!

 Striped throw pillows and a brass headboard make for a very stylish bed!